hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 const package_id = mychaincode.getPackageId();
 ```

-For organizations that will not be running the chaincode and are
-required to approve the chaincode will not require an package ID.

 ### Step 4: Approve for your organization

+Each organization that wants to use the chaincode needs to approve a chaincode
-This step will approve a chaincode for your organization.
+definition for their organization.
+The transaction to approve a chaincode
-This will be required by enough organizations
-to satisfy the channel's chaincode lifecycle system policy.
-By default this will be a majority of the
-organizations on the channel.
-Each of these organizations will endorse and
-commit a transaction that approves a chaincode and it's definition settings.
+definition may be submitted at any time, but must be submitted before the
+commit transaction is submitted, or an organization can use the chaincode.
+Each
+organization needs to submit separate approval transactions.

-This may be thought of not only as a definition of the chaincode but a vote
+Approving a chaincode definition may be thought of as a vote for a set of
-to authorize the running of the chaincode with these settings.
-This definition is for a specific organization, specific settings,
-and only on this channel.
+chaincode parameters by your organization.
+These approved definitions allow
+channel members to agree on a chaincode before it can be used on a channel.
+As a
+result, the approved definitions needs to be consistent across organizations.
+If
+the chaincode is already running and a definition has already been committed to
+the channel, an organization can use the chaincode by installing the chaincode
+package on their peers and approving the committed chaincode definition.

+The chaincode definition needs to contain the package identifier to associate
+the definition approved by your organization with the chaincode installed on
+your peers.
+If your organization does not plan on using the chaincode, you can
-The organizational chaincode definition transaction may be submitted at any
+approve a chaincode definition without a package ID.
+This may be helpful if you
-time, but must be submitted prior to being able to execute the chaincode
-on a peer within the organization.
-A new organization may start
-running an existing chaincode running on other organization
-by approving the existing running chaincode definition for their organization.
-The approve transactions must contain the same chaincode definition except for
-the package ID value, this will be unique for each organization.
-An organization will be able to submit the organizational chaincode approval
-transactions without having installed the package.

-The following sample assumes that the chaincode object being used (`mychaincode`)
-has been setup and installed.
+want to ensure that a definition has a sufficient number of approvals to be
+committed to the channel.

+We used the chaincode object created in step one, `mychaincode`, to create a
+chaincode definition that our organization is ready to approve.
+The definition
+includes all the parameters that were specified in the step one sample code,
+such as the name, version, and the endorsement policy.
+The object also contains
+the package ID returned by the install method in step three.

 ```
 // send a approve chaincode for organization transaction const tx_id = client.newTransactionID();